 There are sometimes exceptions to the statute of limitations.
 For example, sometimes the clock “tolls” and you end up with more time, but this is rare.
 Either way, if you’re not sure about the deadline on your own case, consult with a slip and fall lawyer who can look into the details and your options.

 The other huge factor in a slip and fall case is fault.
 The degree of fault affects your legal right to financial recovery from your damages.
 If your neighbor was fully at fault for your accident, they are legally liable for your costs.
 But be prepared for them to argue that you are partially or fully responsible—and know that this can affect your compensation.

 When more than one party is at fault in Georgia, it’s known as comparative negligence.
 If you are found to be partially at fault for your fall, your compensation can be reduced based on your degree of fault.

 For example, if you sue your neighbor for the slip and fall on their property and you go to trial, the jury can find you partly negligent in your fall.
 Say they find you 30% responsible.
 You would still be awarded compensation for your damages, but it would be reduced by 30% based on your assigned percentage of fault.
 And if you are found to be 50% or more at fault, you won’t be able to recover any compensation from the case.

 to find a John Foy office near you

-Can You Prove the Slip and Fall Was Your Neighbor’s Fault?
+Can You Prove the Slip-and-Fall Accident Was Your Neighbor’s Fault?